bah-kylevaughn/External-Secrets-Operator/docs/DEPLOYMENT.md

 ### Examples of the override file - required to provide AWS information

 There are three types of authentication methods: accesskey, serveraccount or identity.
-Pick one of the methods and reference an example below.
+One method of authentication is required and examples are provided below.

 ##### Authentication method: accesskey example

 Note: When using the accesskey method for authentication, the kubernetes secret that stores the access key pair (as create in the section Create a secret containing your AWS credentials) need to be present in the same name space as the target or the namespace specified in the secretConfiguration.secretList.

 ```
-packages:
+addons:
-  external-secrets:
+  externalSecrets:
     enabled: true
     git:
       repo: https://repo1.dso.mil/big-bang/apps/sandbox/external-secrets.git
-      tag: 0.10.2-bb.3
+      tag: 0.12.1-bb.1
     values:
       bbtests:
         enabled: true